atneya/aidl-eeg/README.md

 each dataset is necessary.

 ### Running Code
+Models are implemented using [tensorflow](https://github.com/tensorflow/tensorflow).
 Replication of results can be acheived by running the following docker [script](run_docker.sh).
 This script will build a docker container containing project dependencies if not already built locally.
+The docker container follows the nightly release of tensorflow with GPU and jupyter notebook support.
+If running on a machine with correct NVIDIA drivers, models will be trained with GPU acceleration.
-It will then launch a Jupyter Notebook in the container which contains replicable project code and results for each dataset in respective `.ipynb` notebook files.
+The script will launch a Jupyter Notebook in the container which contains replicable project code and results for each dataset in respective `.ipynb` notebook files.

 ### Current Status
 The [SEED-IV](./SEED_IV) dataset is the dataset being primarily studied.
 Previous,